metagraph-dev/mlir-graphblas/docs/dialect/ops_reference.rst

 Applies in an element-wise fashion the function indicated by the ``apply_operator`` attribute to each element.
 The operator can be unary or binary.
 Binary operators require a thunk.
 The only supported binary operator is "min".
 Unary operators cannot take a thunk.
-The only supported unary operator is "abs".
+The supported unary operators are "abs" and "minv" (i.e. multiplicative inverse or `1/x`).

+Using "minv" with integer types uses signed integer division and rounds towards zero.
+For example, `minv(-2) == 1 / -2 == 0`.

 Example: